 I've always believed in the benefits of both types of learning: short, focused tutorials and longer, in-depth courses.
 The tutorials cover a very specific technique (usually with lots of ideas of how to use the technique) while in the courses I'm able to delve deeper into a subject and provide even more detail.
 That's why I create both types of training.

-Q: Can students expect anything else as subscribers?
+Q: Can students expect anything else as members?

 Glad you, err, I asked.
-Along with my promise to create lots of educational content, subscribers will occasionally be able to download other goodies such as brushes, actions and presets, and (where possible) exercise files.
-And as I mentioned, subscribers will always have the ability to send me their ideas for new tutorials and courses.
+Along with my promise to create lots of educational content, members will occasionally be able to download other goodies such as brushes, actions and presets, and (where possible) exercise files.
+As I mentioned, member subscribers will always have the ability to send me their ideas for new tutorials and courses.
+And, twice a month members get exclusive access to the live Q&A sessions known as Office Hours, and exclusive industry discounts.

 Sounds like a loaded question, but thanks for asking.
-I hope people will find that they get tons of value for their $15 a month.
-(And considering that purchasing just one course on udemy costs $49, I think $15 a month for total access is a great deal)
+I hope people will find that they get tons of value for their $19 a month.
+(And considering that purchasing just one course on udemy costs $49, I think $19 a month for total access is a great deal).

 Q: What else do we need to know about Dave Cross?